Films That Shaped New Zealand – Celebrating 120 Years of Cinema

 "Around 750,000 of these are now safely in our ever-growing collection, preserved and able to be shared with people now and in the future.
 That way, we make sure that these stories, art and records are never lost to New Zealanders."

-To celebrate 120 years of cinema this month, a season of iconic New Zealand feature films, plus films from the 1896 tour, will screen at Ngā Taonga in partnership with Manatū Taonga Ministry of Culture and Heritage, supported by the NZ Film Commission.
+To celebrate 120 years of cinema in October 2016, a season of iconic New Zealand feature films, plus films from the 1896 tour, screened at Ngā Taonga in partnership with Manatū Taonga Ministry of Culture and Heritage, supported by the NZ Film Commission.

 "This year the Ministry is supporting several national commemorations related to the New Zealand film industry," says David Butts, Manager of Heritage Operations at Manatū Taonga Ministry for Culture and Heritage.